UCL-RITS/clinician-carpentry-python/_episodes/02-starting-with-data.md

 ## Basic Math Functions

 If we wanted to, we could perform math on an entire column of our data.
-For example let's multiply all weight values by 2.
+For example let's multiply all height values by 2.
 A more practical use of this might be to normalize the data according to a mean, area, or some other value calculated from our data.

 ~~~
-# Multiply all weight values by 2
+# Multiply all height values by 2
-surveys_df['weight']*2
+patients_df['height']*2
 ~~~
 {: .language-python}